Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Ensures seamless functionality across integrated components

+# System Testing
-**System Testing** - Performed by QA testers to test the entire system as a whole to verify that it meets functional and non-functional requirements.
+Performed by QA testers to test the entire system as a whole to verify that it meets functional and non-functional requirements.
 It evaluates the complete application to ensure it works as intended.
 For example, testing an entire banking application to ensure transactions, user authentication, and notification work properly.

 ## Importance